 During the whole scope of the conference it will be possible to attend presentations on various topics of sheet metal forming at any given time (on-demand).
 This way participants can join the conference at any time and from any location in the world.

 In addition to the contributions available at any time, live sessions will be scheduled during the 2nd week of the conference from June 28th to July 2nd 2021.
 These live-session will feature keynotes of world renowned specialists from academia and industry as well as virtual panel discussions.
-The detailed agenda will be published soon.
+The detailed agenda can be found in the program book.

 "Challenges of mechanical joining technologies in versatile process chains"